Time to read: 7 min

 What is Quality?

 The Q in APQP stands for quality, a term that’s frequently used but not so easy to define.
-According to the American Society for Quality (ASQ), quality is “the totality of features and characteristics of a product or service that bear on its ability to satisfy given needs”.
+According to the American Society for Quality (ASQ), quality is “the totality of features and characteristics of a product or service that bear on its ability to satisfy given needs.”
 In other words, quality is conformance to requirements.
-These are primarily customer requirements, but may also include regulatory requirements (such as for medical devices).
+These are primarily customer requirements, but may also include regulatory or statutory requirements, such as for medical devices.
+Quality assurance is also about mitigating and containing issues as they arise in order to make the best product possible.

 What is APQP?

 Advanced Product Quality Planning can help you improve quality because it amplifies the voice of the customer.
-In other words, APQP is about ensuring that what your customer values is clearly understood, translated into requirements, and present in technical specifications.
+In other words, APQP ensures that your customer values are clearly understood, translated into requirements, and present in technical specifications.
 That might sound simple enough, but there’s a risk that customer requirements will be overlooked because of other priorities.

-Sometimes, that can happen during New Product Introduction (NPI).
-There’s a rush to take a product to market, and design and manufacturing decisions that seem like shortcuts result in production delays and customer dissatisfaction in the end.
-Customer requirements can also be overlooked if there’s a product or process change that occurs after NPI is complete.
+Sometimes, that risk is highest during a New Product Introduction (NPI).
+There’s a rush to take a product to market, and design and manufacturing decisions that seem like shortcuts ultimately result in production delays and customer dissatisfaction.
+Customer requirements can also be overlooked if a product or process change occurs after NPI is complete.

 APQP and The Core Tools

 Today, APQP isn’t limited to the automotive industry.
-Along with the other Core Tools, it’s used by companies in the aerospace and defense, medical device, electronics, and consumer products industries.
-APQP isn’t a substitute for compliance with ISO or other standards, but it is an integral part of an organization’s quality management system.
+Along with the other Core Tools, it’s used by companies in the aerospace, defense, medical device, electronics, and consumer products industries.
+APQP isn’t a substitute for compliance with ISO or other standards, but it does often lay the groundwork for an organization’s quality management system.

 APQP and Product Quality Plans

-These are the main components in a PQP.
+These are the main components of a Product Quality Plan:

-- Validation and Testing encompasses product and process validation plus control plans, documents that outline the processes needed to maintain quality throughout production.
+- Validation and Testing: Encompasses product and process validation plus control plans, which are documents that outline the processes needed to maintain quality throughout production

-- Launch and Production begins with pilot production runs that are used to test the manufacturing process.
-It then uses PPAP for ensuring consistent parts production.
+- Launch and Production: Begins with pilot production runs that are used to test the manufacturing process, then uses PPAP for ensuring consistent parts production

-- Feedback, Assessment and Continuous Improvement are monitoring and feedback mechanisms and processes for corrective actions and ongoing improvements.
+- Feedback, Assessment, and Continuous Improvement: Monitoring and feedback mechanisms and processes for corrective actions and ongoing improvements

-- Documentation and Communication specifies the documentation to maintain throughout the project, such as design records and test results.
-It also outlines how information will be communicated among project stakeholders.
+- Documentation and Communication: Specifies the documentation to maintain throughout the project, such as design records and test results, and also outlines how information will be communicated among project stakeholders

 APQP and Cross-Functional Teams

 APQP uses cross-functional teams that grow and change as a project progresses.
-This collaboration leverages inputs from experts in departments such as design, engineering manufacturing, and quality assurance.
-The different viewpoints of a cross-functional team provide a holistic picture of the product and help to identify possible weak points.
+This collaboration leverages input from experts in departments such as design, sourcing, engineering, manufacturing, and quality assurance.
+The different viewpoints of a cross-functional team provide a holistic picture of the product and help identify possible weak points.

 Initially, the cross-functional team gathers key details for product/process planning.
-Examples include project scope, past issues, team structure, and timing.
+Examples include project scope, key product requirements, past issues, team structure, and timing.
 As the project moves forward, experts from different areas join as needed.
-For example, purchasing personnel contribute to make/buy decisions about components and packaging experts help with the selection of cardboard boxes or plastic containers.
+For example, purchasing personnel contribute to make/buy decisions about components, and packaging experts help with the selection of cardboard boxes or plastic containers.

 What are the Benefits of APQP?